marcelpatrick/3rdPersonV2/README.md

 	- IF AI line of sight reaches PlayerPawn
 	- Update the selected blackboard key value with PlayerPawn
 	- Otherwise clear the value of the selected blackboard key
+	- If PlayerPawn or AIOwner are nullptr, return

  BTService_PlayerLocationIfSeen.h
  ```cpp